BeyondQuality/beyondquality/research/public_speaking.md

 @sharovatov: Voice projection drills to build presence.

+@ethfeat: Body language plays a huge role — your posture, how you move on stage, how you use your tone of voice, when you pause and summarize, and even the pace of your speech all shape the audience’s experience.
+Equally important is eye contact and interaction; the audience should feel engaged, not lulled to sleep.

 ### 12. Imposter syndrome
 @mesutdurukal: Beat your imposter syndrome.
 I know a good way for this: Embrace the idea that you are not claiming to teach people something they don't know.
 You are going to share your story.
 Ok, now you are safe, no one can better know your story.

 @sharovatov: We humans are social creatures, and standing in front of a room full of eyes locked on us taps into some very old instincts.
 We value social approval, and consciously or not, we're asking ourselves: is my content good enough, or is it just banal?
 Most people outgrow this fear with experience and gradually become more natural on stage.

 ## 13. Don't rush

 @RikardEdgren001: It takes months for me to create a great talk; several iterations with the necessary rest for sub-conscious reflection.

+@ethfeat: It all starts with an idea — something worth sharing.
+Once you have that, the real work begins.
+Crafting a great talk is usually a longer, iterative process.
+Personally, I keep improving my talks even after I’ve delivered them, so each time the audience hears a more refined version.

 ## Storytelling & Talk structure